NealXie/hello-world/README.md

 Hi Humans,

 Neal here, I like Big Data and Machine Learning.
-I've had some working experances about data bu I need more pressure and passion.
+I've had some working experances about data but I need more pressure and passion.
 So give me more challages LOL!